-How do you use a part-time CFO to grow a business?
+How do you use a fractional CFO to grow a business?

 part-time cfo